rigetti/grove/docs/deutsch_jozsa.rst

 either 1 or 0, and a balanced function maps to 1 for half of the inputs and maps to 0 for the other half.
 Unlike any deterministic classical algorithm, the Deutsch-Jozsa Algorithm can solve this problem with a single iteration, regardless of the input size.
-It was one of the first known quantum algorithms that showed an exponential speedup, albeit it against a deterministic (non-probabilistic) classical computer, and with access to a blackbox function that can evaluate inputs to the chosen function.
+It was one of the first known quantum algorithms that showed an exponential speedup, albeit against a deterministic (non-probabilistic) classical computer, and with access to a blackbox function that can evaluate inputs to the chosen function.